RC Airplane World flight school

 This is the important one, and it's easy enough to do.

-With the motor battery pack in position, as per the instructions, mark the stated Center of Gravity.
-This CG position should be in the manual, and will read something like "75mm (3inches) back from leading edge", for example.
+The first step is to identify the correct Centre of Gravity location, as stated by the manufacturer.
+This CG position should be in the manual, and will read something like "75mm (3 inches) back from wing leading edge", for example.

-This means that you measure the stated distance back from the leading edge of each wing and mark the spot with a pen on the wing undersides.
-You should mark the CG close to the fuselage, rather than further out down the wing.
+Secondly you need to mark the CG location with a pen (or tape) on the undersides of the wing.
+You should mark the CG location close to the fuselage, rather than further out down the wing.
 One or two inches out from the fuselage sides is fine.

 Mark the CG under each wing